Welcome to today's edition of the Rush 24-7 podcast.

 Anger and disgust at our government's refusal to do its job.

-And here's the thing, you have to know the Democrats are encouraging all this.
+You have to know the Democrats are encouraging all this.

 Attention, union members, are you paying attention to what's happening as you're being sold out by your party?

-This is, and by the way, Sensenbrenner is bearing the brunt of the blame for all this because he's the guy who is put in the House bill that if you're here illegally, you are a felon.
+This is, and by the way, Sensenbrenner is bearing the brunt of the blame for all this because he's the guy who has put in the House bill that if you're here illegally, you are a felon.

-And these people, if we're not felons, no, we're not Democrats are spreading the word throughout, they've co-opted along with other loony left members.
+And these people, we're not felons, and we're not Democrats are spreading the word throughout.

-This is a new civil rights uh era.
+This is a new civil rights era.

-In fact, I look at this, the Black Panthers have come out of the woodwork.
+The Black Panthers have come out of the woodwork.

 It's like the 1960s, all over again.